elydre/profanOS/README.md

 [language documentation](https://elydre.github.io/md/olivine)) is the main shell language.
 You can also use the lua, sulfur, C and C++ languages to create your own programs.

+If you prefer a bash like rather than Olivine, there is `lish`, a basic implementation of a bash-style shell interpreter.

 ### Major ports

 - [lua](https://github.com/elydre/lua-profan) programming language, with custom library